admin42045/React_WebApplication_Capture/README.md

+# How to use this project

+-0) after git install in the GitBash terminal press cmd - [git clone 'url'] and press enter -1) Make sure node.js is install in your system
+-2) in powershell or terminal press this cmd - npm install -3) next cmd - npm start

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+-> Note: Not use of bootstarp (This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+)

 ## Available Scripts